AlliHax/GoogleCTF/Floppy 1.md

                                                  O�S_PK�
 ```

 Hmm, it seems to be all gibberish.
-Although there are two lines that stand out to me.
+Although, there are two lines that stand out to me.

 ```
 ��driver.txtUT�-[ux